domRiddle/ASF/FAQ.md

 The only similarity is the general purpose of both programs, which is idling Steam games in order to receive card drops.
 Everything else, including the actual idling method, used algorithms, program structure, functionality, compatibility, ending with the source code itself, is entirely different and those two programs have nothing common with each other, even the core foundation (IM is running on .NET Framework, ASF on .NET Core).
 ASF was created to solve IM issues that were not possible to solve with a simple code edit - this is why ASF was written from scratch, without using a single code line or even general idea from IM, because that code and those ideas were entirely flawed to begin with.
 IM and ASF are like Windows and Linux - both are operating systems and both can be installed on your PC, but they share almost nothing with each other, apart from serving the similar purpose.

 This is also why you shouldn't compare ASF to IM based on IM expectations.
 You should treat ASF and IM as entirely independent programs with their own exclusive sets of features.
-Some of them indeed overlap and you can find a feature in both of them, but very rarily as ASF is serving its purpose in entirely different way.
+Some of them indeed overlap and you can find a particular feature in both of them, but very rarily, as ASF is serving its purpose with entirely different approach compared to IM.

 ***